 - Ejecting hard drive without permission

-- The shutdown of the system while the data is being written on disk.
+- The system is shut down while the data is being written on disk

 How to Fix Hard Drive Showing 0 Bytes Error?